Elham6316/Smart-ETL-Dashboard-System/README.md

 ## Key Features

+- **AI-Powered Agentic Workflow** — The system was engineered using the Model Context Protocol (MCP) to securely bridge AI models with local datasets.
+It leverages advanced Prompt Engineering methodologies to orchestrate specialized agents, ensuring autonomous and secure execution across all ETL pipeline stages.
 - **Multi-Agent System** — The pipeline is broken into specialized agent roles (Extractor, Transformer, Analyzer) that handle ingestion, cleaning, and KPI computation as discrete stages.
 - **Data Cleaning** — Automated deduplication, encoding correction, date standardization, whitespace trimming, and rounding to produce a reliable source of truth from messy raw data.
 - **Interactive Web Dashboard** — A single-file HTML dashboard with live category filtering, hover-enabled charts, a searchable transactions table, and a strategic insights panel that updates dynamically based on the selected filter.